Finding Stability Amidst the Chaos and Uncertainty

 We have our daily routine — wake up, brew a pot of coffee, shower and get ready for the day.
 Then I feed Mr. Gold breakfast and afterwards he gets to enjoy his nice quiet window time, and I drink my coffee while we both listen to the peaceful sounds of the birds

 Another positive is that we are also able to save money on a lot of things like junk food, impulse take-out/drive thru temptation and transportation related expenses (insurance, gas and maintenance).
 Another unexpected occurrence of 2020 was that my little Kia was destroyed in a rear-end accident this fall (on a day off where we decided to brave the world and venture out).
 While I'm thankful we weren't hurt, it was sad saying goodbye to the car that gave us lots of vacations, road trips and good memories.
 I decided not to replace my car until I really need another vehicle, it will save us a lot of money in the long run.
-For now we are sharing Tommy's car and living like cool city people who walk or order delivery.
+For now we are sharing Tommy's cars and living like cool city people who walk or order delivery.

 Some memorable road trips we took over the years.
 I owned this car from 2015-2020.
 We took many trips including our honeymoon up the central coast and northern CA, short trips to Big Bear and the desert, and many other trips I never got around to writing about.
 We traveled up and down California every year, mostly in the fall or early spring.
 Our next vehicle will probably be something bigger like a small or crossover SUV — big enough to haul our art for exhibits and something that can drive good in the snow/off road.